 Bereaved parents are calling for firm commitments from the next Welsh Government and all Welsh political parties – to set specific targets to save babies’ lives, and rollout consistent care for bereaved parents and families across all of Wales.

-- Join the campaign group – we are always looking for people to get more involved in the campaign.
+- We are always looking for people to get more involved in the campaign.
 If you have been affected by pregnancy or baby loss, live in Wales, and want to join the group, please contact us at campaigns@sands.org.uk